parryc/thevoid/templates/leflan/language_lithuanian.md

 Some verbs of quantity can either take ACC or GEN objects.
 When it the object is in GEN then the verb is an uncertain amount.
 For example, <ex>_Aš valgau obuolių_ ⧸ I ate some apples</ex> vs. <ex>_Aš valgau obuolį_ ⧸ I ate an apple</ex>.
 Note that this does not happen when the action (e.g. the verb) is the focus of the sentence, rather than the result (e.g. the object).
 In that case, the direct object will always be whatever the verb requires (most often ACC).

 Verbs with _-io-_ or _-inė_ often involve or give the sense of process, repetition (_-io-_ form), or enjoyment (_-inė-_ form), especially when involving movement.
 Compare `bėgti:to run` and `bėgioti:to run around`.
-A verb will usually have one preferred form over the other
+A verb will usually have one preferred form over the other.

+When a verb takes DAT as the subject case (such as `man patinka:I like`), if the subject is dropped, it indicates "in general".
+That is _patinka xyz_ would mean "People, in genearl, like xyz".

 ## Infinitive (INF)